SEKOIA-IO/documentation/docs/integrations/transport/rsyslog.md

 It will automatically configure you Rsyslog server to collect and forward Windows Event logs.
 `sudo` must be installed and set-up for the current user.

-> Before, connect to SEKOIA.IO Operation Center, add a Windows Intake to the relevant Entity, and note the Intake Key
+> Before, connect to SEKOIA.IO Operations Center, add a Windows Intake to the relevant Entity, and note the Intake Key

 ```bash
 #!/bin/bash